-The ARDC is a Federal Statistical Research Data Center (FSRDC), a secure lab where researchers can access confidential, otherwise unavailable economic, demographic, and public health microdata provided by the U.S. Census Bureau or one of more than 10 partner agencies including the Bureau of Justice Statistics (BJS), the Bureau of Labor Statistics (BLS), and the National Center for Health Statistics (NCHS).
+The Chicago RDC is a Federal Statistical Research Data Center (FSRDC), a secure lab where researchers can access confidential, otherwise unavailable economic, demographic, and public health microdata provided by the U.S. Census Bureau or one of more than 10 partner agencies including the Bureau of Justice Statistics (BJS), the Bureau of Labor Statistics (BLS), and the National Center for Health Statistics (NCHS).
 For a complete list of partner agencies and available datasets, visit the Census Bureau webpage.

-What are the benefits of FSU’s membership in the ARDC consortium?
+What are the benefits of UC’s membership in the Chicago RDC consortium?

-What is the ARDC research environment like?
+What is the Chicago RDC research environment like?

-The ARDC is a controlled environment located at the Federal Reserve Bank in Atlanta.
+The Chicago RDC is a controlled environment located at the Federal Reserve Bank of Chicago.
 It is designed to ensure the confidentiality of the data while still giving researchers the tools they need to conduct their analyses.
 The lab meets strict physical and information security requirements and is monitored by a Census Bureau employee.
 The computing capabilities in the lab are controlled by the Bureau.
 Researchers have access to a powerful Linux server with the ability to process large datasets and perform complex calculations.
 Standard statistical and programming software (such as SAS, Stata, MATLAB, R, etc.) is available.
 There is no access to outside information (i.e., the internet) while in the lab, and all research output produced must pass a disclosure review before it can be released.

-For a researcher to gain access to ARDC data, she must first submit a proposal to the Census Bureau.
+For a researcher to gain access to Chicago RDC data, she must first submit a proposal to the Census Bureau.
 The proposal details the project, its scientific merits, the benefits it will provide to the Bureau, and any potential disclosure risks inherent in the project.
-The proposal process is guided by the ARDC Administrator.
+The proposal process is guided by the Chicago RDC Administrator.
 Next, the researcher must pass a background check and obtain Special Sworn Status with the Bureau.
 Doing so requires passing a background check and making a sworn statement about upholding the confidentiality of the data.
 Finally, the researcher must wait for her proposal to be reviewed and approved.
 This process usually takes about six months.